 I usually use plain flour (all-purpose) in this Starbucks copycat lemon pound cake recipe, but alternatively, you can swap plain flour for self-raising flour of the same quantity (180g for a standard-sized loaf) and exclude the baking powder.

-I usually recommend a pre-mixed blend such as King Arthur's measure for measure flour or Freee from Doves Farm.
+To make a gluten-free iced lemon loaf cake, swap the plain flour for gluten-free flour.
+I recommend using a gluten-free plain flour blend, such as King Arthur's measure for measure flour or Freee from Doves Farm.

-A top tip when baking a gluten-free lemon loaf is to beat your cake batter thoroughly and leaving it to stand for 30mins before pouring it into your prepared loaf pan and baking.
+For gluten-free success, add an extra 1 tablespoon milk to the batter.
+Beat your batter really well and let it stand for 30mins before pouring it into your pan and baking.

 This pound cake is full of zesty fresh lemon flavor, but if you’re looking to mix it up, you can make this a lemon and lime loaf pound cake.
 Swap ½ a lemons’ zest and juice in the cake recipe for a whole lime’s zest and juice.